LNG is the most environmentally-friendly, readily available, fuel for shipping today and in the foreseeable future.

 LNG BUNKER SOLUTIONS

-A NEW CONCEPT BASED ON FIELD-PROVEN TECHNOLOGY; engineered and build in coproduction with Kanon.
+A NEW CONCEPT BASED ON FIELD-PROVEN TECHN end of 2020 in Singapore.

 This concept consists of a rigid boom within parallel running hard piped components.
 Points of rotation of this boom are bridged with swivel joints.